 node cli.mjs --event ../examples/../examples/lifecycle-inactive-to-foreground.event.json

-Congratulations on your Firebolt App
+Congratulations on making your first Firebolt app!

-Install Firebolt® onto your device
+Install Firebolt onto your device.

-Use the Device Module to get the device information from where your app is running
+Use the Device module to get the device information from where your app is running.